Tip #908: The Persistent Myth of Learning Styles

 Models give us a sense of order and control.
 We like to know where everything fits.
 A learning style model gives trainers guidance when they design training programs.
 It tells them to plug in a variety of different learning activities, to make sure that there is something for everyone.

-Even if we know that there are no such things as learning styles, the idea is so ingrained in us that we still tend to think in those terms when we design and facilitate our training programs.
+Even if we know that there are no such things as learning styles, the idea is so ingrained in us.
+As a result, we still tend to think in those terms when we design and facilitate our training programs.

 I just don’t see that ending any time soon.